ERAs - Notes on Chassis Technical History and Specification

 With the exception of the engine, no alterations were made.

-It ran as a 1500cc car for most of its race appearances, with a 2 litre engine being fitted for four appearances in 1935, plus for its final appearance at Deauville in 1936.
+It ran as a 1500cc car for most of its race appearances, with a two litre engine being fitted for four appearances in 1935, plus for its final appearance at Deauville in 1936.

 R4B/C/D